AOEpeople/Version-Analysis-Of-Composer-Dependencies/README.md

 ## What is that plugin good for?

-Imagine you and your team are developing a bunch of components which are going to be integrated to one system using composer and continuous integration.
+Imagine you and your team are developing a bunch of components which are going to be integrated to one system using PHP composer and continuous integration.
 Some of the components have dependencies to other components of the system.
 The system has grown big, so the effort of maintaining a cross-system integration test is getting too high.